Hazuki (wrestler): New Japan Pro-Wrestling (2019)

-Return to Stardom (2021–present)
+Return to World Wonder Ring Stardom (2021–present)

-STARS (2021–2025)

 On August 29, 2021, Hazuki made her professional wrestling return by confronting Mayu Iwatani after Iwatani's match with Lady C, taking issue with how outsiders have taken over World Wonder Ring Stardom during Hazuki's absence.
 It was announced that Hazuki would be making her official in-ring return at Osaka Dream Cinderella on October 9, where she would face Koguma.
 At the event, Hazuki succeeded in defeating Koguma, and after the main event, Hazuki came out and challenged Utami Hayashishita for the World of Stardom Championship.

 Hazuki also joined Mayu Iwatani's stable, Stars.
 At Kawasaki Super Wars on November 3, Hazuki unsuccessfully challenged Hayashishita for the World of Stardom Championship.
 At Osaka Super Wars on December 18, Hazuki teamed up with Mayu Iwatani and Koguma and took part in a ¥10 Million Unit tournament, which was also for the Artist of Stardom Championship.
 They reached the finals, where they lost to the Artist of Stardom champions, MaiHimePoi, in a six-woman tag team ladder match.

 Hazuki facing Momo Watanabe on the second night of the Stardom World Climax 2022 on March 27.

 On January 9, 2022, Hazuki and Koguma defeated Alto Livello Kabaliwan to win the Goddesses of Stardom Championship.
 At Nagoya Supreme Fight on January 29, Hazuki and Koguma scored their first successful defense against MaiHime.
 At Cinderella Journey on February 23, Hazuki and Koguma defended the titles again against Pink Kabuki.
 On the first night of the World Climax 2022 on March 26, Hazuki and Koguma lost the Goddesses of Stardom Championship to Black Desire.
 At the 2022 Cinderella Tournament, Hazuki made it to the semifinals where she lost to Koguma.
 At Golden Week Fight Tour on May 5, Hazuki and Koguma recaptured the Goddesses of Stardom Championship from Black Desire.
 At Flashing Champions, Hazuki and Koguma successfully defended the Goddesses of Stardom Championship against Mafia Bella.
 At Fight in the Top on June 26, Hazuki teamed up with Mayu Iwatani and Koguma to defeat Queen's Quest (Utami Hayashishita, AZM and Saya Kamitani) in one of Stardom's first steel cage matches.
 At Mid Summer Champions in Nagoya on July 24, Hazuki and Koguma defended the Goddesses of Stardom Championship against The New Eras.
 In the 2022 5 Star Grand Prix, Hazuki fought in the Blue Goddess block, where she scored a total of 14 points.
 At Stardom x Stardom: Nagoya Midsummer Encounter on August 21, Hazuki and Koguma lost the Goddesses of Stardom titles to meltear.

 On March 4, 2023, at Triangle Derby I, Hazuki challenged Saya Kamitani for the Wonder of Stardom Championship, but was unsuccessful.
-On May 11, 2025, Hazuki and Koguma announced official departure from STARS, having to leave due to Iwatani’s Departure from the group and wanting to take FWC Worldwide.
+On May 11, 2025, Hazuki and Koguma announced official departure from STARS, having to leave due to Iwatani’s departure from Stardom and pursuing new worldwide activities.